 - Give thanks to the Archangels for their assistance.

 The picture at the top of this spread is a sample reading I did about a business question I had.
 I wanted to know if it was a good idea to move forward with this idea in its current format.
 Only the first card is a No/Saturn card and the rest are Yes/Jupiter.
 I was particularly pleased that the central card shows expansion in business (Jupiter in Capricorn).
 The reservations are shown in the first two cards, 5 of Wands (lack of confidence) and 8 of Swords (a tendency to overthink things).
 The indication is that once I get going (2 of Pentacles) and build momentum, the confidence will follow.
 The final card represents what I wish to achieve in a very real way but I am not at liberty to discuss the details of the potential outcome yet.

 If, for any reason, you are not happy with the answer, you can always call on Sachiel and/or Jupiter for further guidance and insights.
 Remember that the Angels have our best interests at heart and that we always get what we need if not what we want.
 The Angels can help us with a shift into alignment with Higher Will so that we can see what they see.

-Anyhoo, I really feels this way of doing a yes-no Tarot reading works for me…
+Anyhoo, I really feel this way of doing a yes-no Tarot reading works for me…

 I hope you find it useful too and I would love to hear from you if you decide to give it a go!